MichaelBelousov/MichaelBelousov.github.io/gatsby/src/blog/Super_Thin_RAII_Wrappers_for_C_Types.md

 date: "2018-06-17"
 ---

 Let's partake in some template indulgence.
-Suppose we have some C language library that we're linking to our amazing C++ project, but it leaves us with a few sad C "constructors" and "deleters" surrounding a struct, like any non-object-oriented language.
+Suppose we have some C files that we're linking to our amazing C++ project, but it leaves us with a few sad C "constructors" and "destructors" surrounding a struct, as a language without implicit object constructionr.
 Suppose we have a struct: `struct MyCType`,
-a "constructor" for it: `MyCtype* Create_MyCType()` and a "deleter" for it too: `Free_MyCType(MyCType*)`.
+a "constructor" for it: `MyCtype* Create_MyCType()` and a "destructor" for it too: `Free_MyCType(MyCType*)`.

 If you don't know what
-[Resource Acquisition is Initialization](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) is, you should check it out, it's a useful programming idiom, often associated with C++, that you probably already use somewhere.
+[Resource Acquisition is Initialization](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) is, you should check it out, it's a useful programming idiom, often associated with C++ (and Rust), that you probably already use somewhere.
 So the question is, how can we get ourselves some nice RAII, scope-based destruction for this type with minimal boiler plate?